News

 Ideal for: gaming, office work, everyday use

-2K offers a noticeable improvement over Full HD (1080p), providing sharper text, clearer images, and better overall detail.
+2K resolution offers a significant improvement over Full HD (1080p), providing clearer text, sharper images, and richer details.

 What Is 4K Resolution?